Key Takeaways

 Multiple Potential Defendants

 When an at-fault third party is involved alongside a rideshare vehicle, four or more insurance policies may be in play.
-Coordinating claims and maximizing recovery requires careful strategy.
+Coordinating claims requires careful attention to coverage, fault, and lien issues.

 Determining Ride Status